saulocantanhede/tfgreek2/docs/features/gloss.md

 ## Feature description

-English gloss according to the Biblical Greek Vocabulary Builder (BGVB).
+This feature provides an English gloss for each Greek word, as per the Biblical Greek Vocabulary Builder (BGVB).

+## Feature values

 Frequency for nodetype [word](featuresbynodetype.md#word-nodes